Bundaran HI, tempat liburan keluarga jakarta

 Picture this: you’re whipping up a bowl of kale salad for lunch, but the kale was planted and harvested in the US, goes through sorting and packaging in China, before it arrives in grocery stores around Jakarta.
 Can you imagine how much carbon footprint is left just for a bag of imported, organic kale?

-If you want to take it to a whole nother level, getting to know local farmers that have your favorite and staple needs will save you a lot of money and empower not only yourself, but the farmers too.
-By skipping the middleman/wholesaler who are keen to buy produce at a lesser price, the farmers have the chance to sell them for more!
+If you want to take it to a whole other level, getting to know local farmers who have your favorite and staple needs will save you a lot of money and empower not only yourself, but the farmers, too.
+By skipping the middleman/wholesaler who are keen to buy produce at a lesser price, the farmers have the chance to sell it for more!

 Reduce Single-Use Plastic